lancempeterson/About-Me/README.md

 # About Me
-My name is **Lance M. Peterson**.
+My name is Lance M. Peterson.
 I graduated from the University of Wisconsin-Platteville with a B.S.
 Software Engineering degree.
 I currently work as a Software Engineer near Madison, Wisconsin.
 I am very mobile and I am willing to relocate anywhere in the world where I think there is an opportunity for career growth.
 I wish to work and collaborate with people from all backgrounds.
 No goal is too big!

-I am the founder and developer of AppFrost.
-Since 2016 I have been publishing numerous Android applications and games on the Google Play Store.
-I have also worked on several Web Dev projects written in HTML, CSS, and JavaScript such a 2D physics engine software module that handles player movement, gravity, and object collision detection.

 For business inquiries, freelance work, or employer interest, please feel free to contact me at lancepeterson50@gmail.com.